GabrielMMello/GabrielMMello/README.md

 ⚡ Fun fact: Despite looking like 100% nerd 🤓, I've been called Social Nerd by some friends.
 That's because I love other things, like dancing 😋.

-I'm looing for my first experience in jobs involvinng Web Development 💼
+I'm looking for my first experience in jobs involvinng Web Development 💼